isreister/GliderPP/README.md

 ## License

 Please see LICENCE.txt for MIT licence text.
-The contents of pp_models is explicitly not covered by the MIT licence and is NOT for redistribution.
+The contents of `models` is explicitly not covered by the MIT licence and is NOT for redistribution.

 ## Authors